 Mission of the Alabama Water Agencies Working Group

 The governor directed the working group to recommend an action plan and timeline for implementing a statewide water management plan.
 The recommended action plan is due by December 1, 2013, which will give the group time to create a comprehensive database of Alabama’s water resources and conduct meetings to gather input from stakeholders that have an interest in water resource issues.

 The work of the Alabama Water Agencies Working Group is coordinated by a chairman appointed by the Governor.
 Six subcommittees were created to help carry out the group’s responsibilities.

 Click here to learn more about the subcommittees.

-Water issues report submitted to Governor Bentley
+Water issues report submitted to Governor's Office

-The Alabama Water Agencies Working Group prepared and submitted a report to the Governor outlining major water resource issues in Alabama.
+The Alabama Water Agencies Working Group prepared and submitted a report to the governor outlining major water resource issues in Alabama.
 The report identified and summarized a dozen key water issues and policy options.
 The group concluded that a water management plan needs to be developed so that Alabama can address these issues responsibly and effectively.
 The report is intended to provide a common base of information to assist various water agencies and others interested in water resource matters to take the first steps toward resolving policy issues and creating a comprehensive water management plan for Alabama.

 Click here to read the entire report.